timescale/docs.timescale.com-content/update-db.md

 ### Using ALTER EXTENSION

->vvv Please note: When updating your database, you should connect using psql with the -X flag to prevent any .psqlrc commands from accidentally triggering the load of a previous DB version.
+>vvv When updating your database, you should connect using psql with the `-X` flag to prevent any .psqlrc commands from accidentally triggering the load of a previous DB version.

 Software upgrades use PostgreSQL's `ALTER EXTENSION` support